 LXIV.
-As the inferior cava passes through the lower edge of the liver, whether along a deep fissure, or in a real canal in the these vessels, which is, that they always adapt themselves to the quantity of blood they contain.
+As the inferior cava passes through the lower edge of the liver, whether along a deep fissure, or in a real canal in the parenchymatous substance of that viscus, the course of the blood must be impeded, when, from congestion of the parenchyma, the vessel is, in some sort, strangulated.